cyplo/blog/posts/2017/02/testing-local-scripts-in-isolation-inside-one-off-docker-containers.rst

 .. description:
 .. type: text

-I needed a way to test scripts that would have side-effects repeatedly and in isolation.
-Docker comes to mind.
 I am quite bad at remembering how to launch docker to have everything set up correctly.
-Hence the following
+Hence the following - a script that launches any commandline specified in its arguments inside a new docker container.
+Current directory is mounted inside the container automatically, so the thing you are executing can have its local dependencies satisfied.

 .. code-block:: bash